Clan Rising

 Henry Canova Vollam Morton

-The Birmingham Daily Express reporter who wrote *In Search of England* in 1927, sold a million copies of it, and built the inter-war popular travel-writing tradition; whose unpublished diaries later showed deep antisemitism and pro-fascist sympathies in the 1930s.
+The newspaperman who wrote In Search of England in 1927, sold a million copies of it, and built the inter-war popular travel-writing tradition.

-Henry Canova Vollam Morton was born at Ashton-under-Lyne in July 1892, the son of Joseph Morton, a journalist on the *Manchester Guardian* who soon moved the family to Birmingham as managing editor of the *Birmingham Gazette*.
-He was schooled at King Edward's, Birmingham, joined his father's paper at sixteen as a junior reporter, and moved to London in 1912 to work first on the *Daily Mail* and then, from 1921, on Lord Beaverbrook's *Daily Express*.
-He covered the post-war reconstruction beat across England and gave the *Express* in 1923 the first English newspaper interview with Howard Carter at the opening of Tutankhamun's tomb.
-He was thirty-one and was the rising star of British popular journalism.
+Henry Canova Vollam Morton was born at Ashton-under-Lyne in July 1892, the son of a journalist who moved the family to Birmingham.
+He joined his father's paper at sixteen, moved to London in 1912 to work on the Daily Mail and then, from 1921, on the Daily Express, and at thirty-one gave the Express the first English newspaper interview with Howard Carter at the opening of Tutankhamun's tomb.
+He was the rising star of British popular journalism.

 The book that made him came out of an illness on assignment.
-Taken ill with what was diagnosed as a possibly fatal cerebral condition while reporting from Palestine in 1923, lying in a Jerusalem hotel room expecting to die, he made an internal promise that if he recovered he would go home and see his own country before he saw any more of anyone else's.
+Taken ill while reporting from Palestine in 1923 and expecting the worst, he made an internal promise that if he recovered he would go home and see his own country before he saw any more of anyone else's.
 He recovered.
-He drove a Bullnose Morris around England through the autumn of 1926 on assignment from the *Express*, filed weekly columns, and collected the pieces in 1927 as *In Search of England*.
-The book sold something over a million copies across thirty-nine printings before the war and rewrote what an English popular travel book could be: chatty, anecdotal, antiquarian, ready to stop the car at every market cross and pub sign, and addressed directly to a lower-middle-class motoring readership who had not previously been written for.
-The follow-ups, *In Search of Scotland* (1929), *In Search of Ireland* (1930) and *In Search of Wales* (1932), sealed the formula.
+He drove a Bullnose Morris around England through the autumn of 1926, filed weekly columns for the Express, and collected the pieces in 1927 as In Search of England.
+It sold over a million copies across thirty-nine printings before the war.

-The 1930s extended the range. *In the Steps of the Master* (1934) retraced the gospel sites of the Holy Land; *In the Steps of St Paul* (1936) did the Mediterranean Pauline journeys. *A Stranger in Spain* and *A Traveller in Rome* came later.
-The publishers Methuen kept him in print continuously from 1927 to his death, and the cumulative sales across the catalogue ran to over three million copies before the war and many more after.
-He was the most-read English travel writer of the inter-war years by a wide margin, and the figure through whom a generation of English readers first saw their own country and the wider world of European Christianity.
+The 1930s extended the range to the Mediterranean and the Holy Land.
+In the Steps of the Master (1934) retraced the gospel sites; In the Steps of St Paul (1936) followed the Pauline journeys; A Stranger in Spain and A Traveller in Rome came later.
+Methuen kept him continuously in print from 1927, and the cumulative sales across the catalogue ran into the millions.
+He was, by a wide margin, the most-read English travel writer of the inter-war years, the figure through whom a generation of readers first saw their own country and the wider world of European Christianity.

-He lived his last thirty-two years on a farm at Somerset West in the western Cape, wrote a further six books from there, watched apartheid consolidate and approved of it.
-He died at the farm on 18 June 1979, eighty-six years old, and is buried in the Anglican churchyard at Somerset West.
+He moved to South Africa in 1947 and lived his last decades there, writing a further several books.
+He died at Somerset West on 18 June 1979, eighty-six years old.
 The books remain in print.
-The Morton name today, the moor-farm settlement scattered across the Midlands and the north, carries him as the popular travel-writer head of the surname, with the diary disclosure as the qualification that any modern biographical paragraph has to fold in.
+The Morton name, the moor-farm settlement scattered across the Midlands and the north, carries him as the popular travel-writer head of the surname, the man who taught the twentieth-century English reader to go and look at the country around them.

 Achievements